Announcement of polio vaccine success

-The announcement of the polio vaccine's safety and effectiveness was on April 12, 1955, by Dr. Thomas Francis, Jr., of the University of Michigan, the monitor of the test results.
+The announcement of the polio vaccine's safety and effectiveness was on April 12, 1955, by Thomas Francis, Jr., of the University of Michigan, the monitor of the test results.
 Within minutes of his announcement to the audience of scientists and reporters, news of the event was carried coast to coast by wire services and radio and television newscasts.
-When the vaccine was announced as successful, therefore, it led to spontaneous celebrations across the United States.
-It was the world's first successful polio vaccine, declared “safe, effective, and potent.”
-It was possibly the most significant biomedical advance of the past century.
+When the vaccine was announced as successful, it led to spontaneous celebrations across the United States.
+It was the world's first successful polio vaccine, declared "safe, effective, and potent."
+It was possibly the most significant biomedical advance of the twentieth century.

 In 1954, the year leading up to the announcement, polio was killing more American children than any other infectious disease.
 Jonas Salk's vaccine was made ready for its third and final field tests.
 It became the most elaborate program of its kind in history, involving 20,000 physicians and public health officers, 64,000 school personnel, and 220,000 volunteers.
 At least one hundred million people had contributed to the March of Dimes, and seven million people had donated their time and labor.

 Even before the announcement, optimism and hope were so widespread that the Polio Fund in the U.S. had already contracted to purchase enough of the Salk vaccine to immunize 9,000,000 children and pregnant women the following year.
-And around the world, the official news prompted an immediate international rush to vaccinate.
+Around the world, the official news prompted an immediate international rush to vaccinate.

 Test results announced

-On April 12, 1955, Dr. Thomas Francis, Jr., of the University of Michigan, the monitor of the test results, "declared the vaccine to be safe and effective."
+On April 12, 1955, Thomas Francis, Jr., of the University of Michigan, the monitor of the test results, "declared the vaccine to be safe and effective."
 The announcement was made at the University of Michigan, exactly 10 years to the day after the death of President Roosevelt, who himself was crippled by polio.
-As the world's first successful polio vaccine, it was declared “safe, effective, and potent.”
+As the world's first successful polio vaccine, it was declared "safe, effective, and potent."
 Some medical experts called it "arguably the most significant biomedical advance of the past century."

 Five hundred people, including 150 press, radio, and television reporters, filled the room; 16 television and newsreel cameras stood on a long platform at the back; 54,000 physicians, sitting in movie theaters across the country, watched the broadcast on closed-circuit television.
 Eli Lilly, a major pharmaceutical company, paid $250,000 to broadcast the event.
 Americans turned on their radios to hear the details, department stores set up loudspeakers, and judges suspended trials so that everyone in the courtroom could hear.
 Actor Robert Redford, who was 11-years-old at the time and a victim of polio, called it "earth-shattering news."
 Europeans listened on the Voice of America.
 Paul Offit describes the event in a documentary film: